dotbitHQ/dotbithq.github.io/faq.md

 ### What Apps are integrated with .bit alias now?
 Currently, .bit DApp, DIDTop, NFTScan, NFTGo, WePiggy, ShowMe have supported .bit alias.
 [View more](https://www.did.id/ecosystems).

+## SubDID related

+### What is the difference between a SubDID and a parent account?

+A SubDID is completely independent and has the same functions as the parent account.
+Compared to the parent account, a SubDID has the following additional features.

+- Priced by the Owner of the parent account;
+- Unlimited minting;
+- Completely independent.
+Has the same functions as a typical .bit account.

+### Is there a fee for minting a SubDID?

+The price of SubDIDs is determined by the owner of the parent account.

+### Is it possible to mint multiple levels of SubDIDs?

+No. Currently, you can only mint up to three levels of SubDIDs, such as nnn.mmmm.bit.

+### How can I get back the 220 CKB frozen when SubDIDs are enabled?

+Since enabling the SubDID feature requires on-chain storage space, 220 CKB will be frozen from the Owner address.
+After the parent account expires, 220 CKB will be automatically returned to your [.bit Balance](https://balance.did.id/).

+### Can I mint a SubDID with both owner and manager addresses?
+Where are the fees for the minting SubDIDs deducted from?

+Only the owner address can enable the SubDID feature.
+Once enabled, only the manager address can mint SubDIDs.
+The cost of minting a SubDID will be deducted from the .bit Balance of the manager address.

+### What is the maximum validity of a SubDID?

+The validity of a SubDID cannot exceed that of the parent account.
+Anyone can renew both the parent accounts and the SubDIDs (The renewal feature of SubDIDs is under development).

+### What is the maximum initial age of a minted SubDID?

+When minting a SubDID, you need to fill in the initial age of the SubDID, the initial age cannot exceed 20 years.
+After minting successfully, anyone can renew the SubDID (The renewal feature of SubDIDs is under development).

+### Is there a maximum number of SubDIDs?

+The SubDIDs can be minted without total number limitation, but the maximum number minted each time is 500.

+### Can SubDIDs be renewed?

+No, the account renewal feature is under development.
+Anyone can renew a SubDID after a SubDID has been minted.

+### Why can’t I enable SubDIDs?

+Currently, .bit SubDIDs are only available to .bit partners.
+If you would like to distribute .bit SubDIDs in your community or combine .bit SubDIDs with your product, please send an email to supermancy@did.id with a brief description of your project and a short description of how you will distribute .bit SubDIDs in the body of the email.

+### What is the rule of minting SubDIDs?

+There is no limit to the length of prefix characters and open ratios for SubDIDs.
+Characters need to meet the [.bit character set rules](https://docs.did.id/register-das/charsets) and can only contain one language and a combination of numbers, partial Emoji, and "-".

+### What is SuperDID?

+[SuperDID](https://superdid.id/) is the largest .bit SubDID service platform.
+You can set up the pricing plan for your .bit SubDIDs and SuperDID supports multiple payment methods, including BNB, ETH, Polygon, etc. You can sell your SubDIDs directly by sharing a simple link to your community.
+It’s easy to set up, once and for all.
+The .bit contract automatically charges 3% of the sale price on SuperDID.
+Since the .bit smart contract runs on Nervos CKB, the sale fee will be based on the CKB.
+Your income will be withdrawn to your [.bit Balance](https://balance.did.id/).

+### How to apply to use SubDID?

+Currently, .bit SubDIDs are only available to .bit partners.
+If you would like to distribute .bit SubDIDs in your community or combine .bit SubDIDs with your product, please send an email to supermancy@did.id with a brief description of your project and a short description of how you will distribute .bit SubDIDs in the body of the email.

 ## .bit NFT on Ethereum related

 ### What is the difference between .bit NFTs on Ethereum and a normal .bit?